 Pair yours with a pair of tailored navy trousers – this pair is made from our tech-packed performance cloth that resists creases and stains, so you’ll arrive looking polished even if you’ve had the journey from hell to get there.

 Skip the tie in favour of an open-necked shirt in denim and add a final flourish with a pocket square that subtly picks out the colours in your jacket and polished shoes.
 The result?
 Smart – but at ease.
 Exactly the vibe you’re going for.

 Gunning for a gig in a creative agency or tech start-up?
 Suits are pretty much a no-go here, as your recruiter will be more concerned with how you fit in with the company culture, and that culture is very likely to heavily involve jeans and trainers.

 Sadly, jeans aren’t going to cut it for your interview – you’re going to have to up the ante a bit.
 Chinos are the obvious alternative to jeans – and a stretch pair will feel even better – while a new (bobble-free) jumper will look smart but relaxed.
 Keep to similar shades on both halves for a polished feel.

-Top it off with a tailored jacket in a casual cloth, like this wool-blend jacket.
-The flashes of rust and blue add interest, and its scratch texture keeps things very much on the casual end of the spectrum.
+Top it off with a tailored jacket in a casual cloth, like this knitted fabric jacket.
+The flashes of light and dark blue tones add interest, and its knit texture keeps things very much on the casual end of the spectrum.
 It’s sharply cut in our skinny fit but also constructed with a lightweight buggy lining, so you’ll stay cool and calm even under questioning.

 No creative work look is complete without a pair of trainers, but don’t just throw on any old pair.
 Give your interview the respect it deserves with this polished pair from Ted Baker.
-Still trainers, but made from smooth dark tan leather and finished with elegant brogue detailing.
+Still trainers, but made from smooth black leather and finished with elegant lining.